 Examines the manufacture of wines, styles of wines in global wine regions, microbiological science of wine fermentation and organoleptic perception of wines.
 Class activities emphasize reading wine labels, using language to describe different wines, and descriptions of common wine defects through sensory analysis of wines.
-Students must be 21 years or older to take this class
+Students must be 21 years or older to take this class.

-Prerequisite: Grade of C or better in MAT 050, MAT 099, MAT 120, or MAT 135; or MAT 055 as a corequisite or equivalent Math assessment score placement
+Prerequisite: MAT 050, MAT 099, MAT 120, or MAT 135 with a grade of C or better; or MAT 055 as a corequisite or equivalent Math assessment score placement